-The District and Sonoma Water have an agreement for the district to provide 40% of water demand from groundwater wells to mitigate drought, emergencies, and temporary outages.
+The District and Sonoma Water have an agreement for the district to provide 40% to mitigate drought, emergencies, and temporary outages.
 In order to meet the 40% requirement, the District is exploring options to add additional wells or secure a local surface water source.